justcfx2u/XonStat/README.md

 /panel4: feeder 4 running webadmin
 /api: feeder 5 running webapi
 api.qlstats.net/*: redirected to /api/*.
-This legacy subdomain only exists for backward compatibility all other URLs: xonstat
+This legacy subdomain only exists for backward compatibility all other URLs: paster

-xonstat (aka paster)
+paster (aka xonstat)
 ---
 This process is started automatically by a crontab entry to launch cronjobs/paster.sh.
 The web server listens on 127.0.0.1:8080